awaizman1/python_zth/overview/p24_classes/README.md

  - all consumer must modify their code to use ```get_name```
 ## Try #2 - properties
 [property](https://docs.python.org/3/library/functions.html#property) is a superior python alternative for getter/setter.
+Can be used for getter, setter and deleter as required.
 ```python
 class Dog:
     instance_count = 0